 - Longer tool life

-- Better surface finish (last 2 points are related to fewer chips falling onto the cutting path)
+- Better surface finish (the last 2 points are related to fewer chips falling onto the cutting path)

 Vertical milling machine

 Again, the name of a vertical mill is pretty self-evident when looking at the image above.
 As the positioning of the tool axis is vertical, it is better suited for end milling.

 There are a few differences between horizontal and vertical milling machines.
 But the main components are still similar.
 The machine head is at the end of a ram.
 The spindle for cutting tools is attached to the head.

 Everything about the positioning of the table is identical to a horizontal mill, providing the ability to move it in the same 3 directions.